Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ### 4.1.4.
 FHED File header

-Basic information of each entry is stored.
+Basic information about each entry is stored.

 | Significance       |  Size  | Description        |
 |:-------------------|:------:|:-------------------|